Please read the document through without clicking links in the first pass.

 When re-assembled, the plants are listed/printed in the order they would appear in a good reference book.

-I exploited this technique even further to cope with the complexities of plant naming in relation to plants with Trade Designations.
+I exploited this technique even further to cope with the complexities of plant naming in relation to

 Very briefly, plants introduced by breeders are registered under one name, the cultivar name.
+The cultivar name is often used for that purpose only… for registration.

 When they are put to market, they are advertised and sold with a more suitable name, to suit an occasion, an event, or a more acceptable name in another country.
-This name is termed the
+This name is termed the Trade Designation.
+The cultivar name remains unchanged at all times!

 This practice appears to have originated in the Genus Rosa, but is now used in many other genera.